Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 The root user, also known as the superuser, has administrative privileges and can perform any task on the system.

+##### Traversing the Filesystem
-the file system can be accessed through the file explorer similar to Windows and MacOS **OR** more commonly used the *terminal*.
+the file system can be accessed through the *file explorer* similar to Windows and MacOS **OR** more commonly used the *terminal*.
 The commands to traverse and use the file system in the terminal is:
 - `ls`: Lists the contents of a directory.
 - `cd`: **C**hanges the current **d**irectory.
 - `pwd`: **P**rints the current **w**orking **d**irectory.